aktasumut34/nuxt3/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 with Tailwind, Eslint, Prettier, Pinia and Typescript

-We recommend to look at the [documentation](https://v3.nuxtjs.org).

 ## Setup